astropy/astropy-APEs/APE24.rst

 Review turnaround time
 ----------------------

-Astropy currently does not enforce any concrete turnaround time mainly because we do not know who ends up reviewing a given submission nor have control over their schedule.
-Furthermore, we only have two editors who may not have sufficient time themselves to actively push a review forward.
-Therefore, a review could take weeks, months, or (gasp) years.
+Astropy currently does not enforce any concrete turnaround time.
+Reviews typically come within weeks, but the response time for submitted packages to address the review is very non-uniform from "within days" to "years".

 If we partner with pyOpenSci, Astropy would need to adhere to their expected timeline for each step, as laid out in `An Overview Of the Peer Review Process`_.